 Immigration law allows the certain family members of U.S. citizens and permanent residents to apply for a green card.

-Spouses, parents, and minor children under 21 years of age of U.S. citizens are considered immediate relatives and can file Form I-485 while they are physically present in the U.S. Applicants must have undergone inspection, be eligible to receive an immigrant visa, and have nothing that would otherwise bar them for a Green Card.
+Spouses, parents, and minor children under 21 years of age of U.S. citizens are considered immediate relatives and can file Form I-485 while they are physically present in the U.S.

 “Emma is extremely knowledgeable and experienced in immigration law.”- Jia Y.